skylabsnz/WhatATheme/_posts/2020-11-19-focusing-masks.md

 Where “*f*” is the focal length and “*s*” is the size of the slit+space.
 To get enough resolution, the Bahtinov factor must be at least 150, ideally 200.
 Obviously, the more lines, the better.

 That means that the real limiting component is the focal length.
 The shorter it is, the smaller the slits and spaces have to be.
-As cuts get too small, you can multiply the “s” number by 3 and use 3rd order spectrum, as it has no visual difference compared to the 1st one.
+As cuts get too small, you can multiply the “*s*” number by 3 and use 3rd order spectrum, as it has no visual difference compared to the 1st one.

 The following image represents a tri-Bahtinov mask I created for a 75mm lens with BF=200, using the 3rd order spectrum.
 The slits are ~0.6mm wide, which sits almost at the limit of 3D printing.